dfinity/interface-spec/spec/index.md

 -   `controllers` (`vec principal`)

-    A list of principals.
-Must be between 0 and 10 in size.
-This value is assigned to the *controllers* attribute of the canister.
+    A list of at most 10 principals.
+The principals in this list become the *controllers* of the canister.
+    Note that the caller of the `create_canister` call is not a controller of the canister unless it is a member of the `controllers` list.

     Default value: A list containing only the caller of the `create_canister` call.